Charanpreetsingh1419/Induction-Program-Report/README.md

 Later in the day, we had our **Physics class**, where we discussed core concepts related to motion and measurement.
 The teacher explained how these fundamentals apply to real-world engineering.
 It made the subject more meaningful and showed how Physics is essential for all branches of engineering.

-Overall, Day 3 was a great blend of moral understanding and technical education.
-I found it both enlightening and motivating.
+Overall, Day 3 was a great day on  understanding and technical education.

 ---